 Adult and Community Education (ACE) strives to provide a safe and secure campus for all students and staff members.
 All students and staff are encouraged to report any suspicious campus activity immediately upon witnessing the occurrence, especially when the victim of such crime elects or is unable to make such a report.
 All students should report any knowledge of a criminal or suspicious nature to an administrator of ACE.
 Staff members report similar knowledge to an administrator of ACE.
 The administration will then take appropriate action based upon the information given by the student or staff member.
 When deemed appropriate, local law enforcement authorities will also be notified.
 In order to keep the campus community informed about safety and security issues on an ongoing basis, ACE will alert the campus community of certain crimes, including all Clery Act crimes, in a manner that is timely and useful in the prevention of similar crimes.
 ACE will issue an emergency notification upon confirmation of a significant emergency, including a missing student, or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus.

-The campus is in operation from 7:30 a.m. until 9:30 p.m.
-The facility is temporarily closing at 5:00pm due to COVID-19 crisis.
+The campus is in operation from 7:30 a.m. until 7:30 p.m.
+The building will open at 7:30 a.m. to students and staff and close at 7:30 p.m.
 These hours are in effect Monday through Friday.
 The campus is not open on weekends.
 ACE does not have law enforcement staff that has the authority to arrest individuals.
 ACE would contact local law enforcement to address issues that affect the authority to arrest individuals.
 ACE staff offers victims the right to report incidences to encourage accurate and prompt reporting of all crimes to City of Columbus, Division of Police.
 Persons are also counseled on their right to report on a voluntary, confidential basis.
 Although Columbus City Schools' Department of Adult & Community Education does not have a written memorandum of understanding, it maintains a close working relationship with the police department.